predoiua/infrastructure/ldap/howtoldap.md

 # Open LDAP

-This tutorial is for Open LDAP 2.4.50 on Cent OS 6.6/7.1/ Configuration method used :
+This tutorial is for Open LDAP 2.4.50 on CentOS 7 Configuration method used :
 RTC method (Real Time Configuration) = the cn=config method